 The Cybis porcelain studio produced five remarkably different style genres during the first 30 years of its existence.
 Three of them belonged to the same decade (1940s) which was also the studio’s first.
 These genres can be loosly grouped as follows: Papka and early porcelain; Cordey/Cybis retail; spatterware reproductions; atypical early 1960s; and post-1950 retail (which can itself be subdivided into pre- and post-1960 pieces.)
 The post-1950 retail genre is the one shown in most of the Archive; this is the first of four posts that examine those other styles.

-So what was “papka”, anyway?
-In the Polish language it refers to something resembling gruel or a thin porridge.
+So what was ‘papka, anyway?
+A direct translation from Polish is “mush”, and a former Cybis dealer claims that a related translation is “bread dough.”
 Boleslaw Cybis applied the term to the wet clay mixture he developed for the purposes of sculpting.
 The 1971 museum exhibit catalog Cybis in Retrospect also refers to this as “fresco” sculpting:

 Cybis fresco sculpture (Cybis Art Productions) began…with a burst of papka fantasy.
 Artists painted individually sculptured objects in the wet, al fresco style, and they included birds, flowers, angels, mermaids, horses, candlestick holders, and large wall decorations in pink, blue, mauve and yellow